Users and roles

 Section titled “Sign-in and first user”Sign-in is magic-link only.
 The flow:

-- The visitor enters an email address on the dashboard.
+- You enter your email address on the dashboard.

 sequenceDiagram